MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 1. Azure Traffic Manager uses DNS-based routing to load balance incoming traffic across the two regions.
 Traffic Manager resolves DNS queries for the application to the public IP addresses of the Azure endpoints.
 The public endpoints of the Application Firewall serve as the backend endpoints of Traffic Manager for non-HTTP(S) traffic.
 Traffic Manager resolves DNS queries based on a choice of various routing methods.
 The browser connects directly to the endpoint; [Traffic Manager doesn't see the HTTP(S) traffic](/azure/traffic-manager/traffic-manager-routing-methods#priority-traffic-routing-method).

 1. The Azure Firewall Premium will inspect the inbound traffic for security.
 Upon successful inspection, the Azure Firewall will forward the traffic to the web-tier internal load balancer.
+Otherwise, if the Azure Firewall detects a threat in the traffic, it will drop the packets.

 1. The web tier is the first layer of the three-tier application.
 It hosts VMs in three availability zones.
 The web-tier load balancer will distribute traffic to each of the three VMs, each in an availability zones.
 The web tier contains the user interface, and it also parses user interactions and passes traffic destined to the data tier to internal load balancer.